Phone-GWP-group

 The role of bottle boxes and shippers

-As the market begins to mature however, and brands look to gain competitive advantage over their rivals, packaging is one of the key weapons in helping to attract and retain customers.
+As the market matures, however, and brands look to gain a competitive advantage over rivals, packaging is one of the key weapons for attracting and retaining customers.

-As such, there are a number of considerations beyond transit packaging that must be taken into account when looking to source (or improve) your bottle boxes and drinks packaging.
+As such, there are several considerations beyond transit packaging that must be taken into account when sourcing (or improving) your bottle boxes and drink packaging.

 These include:

-• Material appearance and / or colour of your boxes
+• The material appearance and/or colour of your boxes.

-The rest of this guide provides further information on each of these key points, allowing you to leverage your bottle packaging to become a competitive advantage for your business.
+The rest of this guide provides further information on each of these key points, helping you leverage your bottle packaging to gain a competitive advantage for your business.

-How the wrong size boxes can cause numerous issues
+How the wrong-sized boxes can cause numerous issues

-It may sound obvious, but it is not uncommon for drinks businesses to be using cardboard bottle shippers which are a poor fit for their actual bottles.
+It is not uncommon for drinks businesses to use cardboard bottle shippers, which are a poor fit for their bottles.

-Whilst the majority of wine and beer boxes fall within fairly standard size / shape parameters, the same cannot be said of most spirits.
-In fact, many manufacturers use unusually shaped bottles to provide differentiation, and in some cases even act as an extension of their branding.
+Whilst the majority of wine and beer bottles fall within fairly standard size and shape parameters, the same can’t be said for most spirits.
+In fact, many manufacturers use unusually shaped bottles as a form of differentiation, and in some cases, even extend their branding.

-The problems arise when standard sized bottle boxes are used to ship these bottles.
+The problems arise when standard-sized bottle boxes are used to ship these types of bottles.

-Packs that are too small do not allow for adequate protection to be included, potentially leading to damage.
-Boxes which are too large require excess void fill (or other inserts / materials) in order to prevent movement within the outer box (which can also cause damage).
-Over-sized boxes also make shipping more expensive, and has a negative environmental impact (with increased CO2 emissions due to less efficient shipping.
+Packaging that is too small does not allow adequate protection, potentially leading to damage.
+Boxes which are too large require excess void fill (or other inserts and materials) to prevent movement within the outer box (which can also cause damage).
+Over-sized boxes also make shipping more expensive and have a negative environmental impact (increasing CO2 emissions due to less efficient shipping).

-Besides the consideration for custom sized bottle boxes however, it is also important to select the correct formats too.
+Besides considering custom-sized bottle boxes, it is also essential to select the correct formats.

-This means that your inventory has stock of both single bottle shippers and multi bottle boxes with dividers for shipping larger orders (and for applications such as wholesaling).
+This means your inventory includes both single-bottle shippers and multi-bottle boxes with dividers for shipping larger orders (and for applications such as wholesaling).

 Get this first step right, and it can prevent various problems further down the line.